syncfusion-content/winui-docs/winui/Cartesian-Charts/Axis/Overview.md

 ---
 layout: post
-title: About Axis in WinUI Chart control | Syncfusion
+title: About Axis in WinUI Chart control | Syncfusion®
-description: Learn here all about chart axis and its keys features of Syncfusion WinUI Chart (SfCartesianChart) control.
+description: Learn here all about chart axis and its keys features of Syncfusion® WinUI Chart (SfCartesianChart) control.
 platform: WinUI
 control: SfCartesianChart
 documentation: ug